DIY Folding Privacy Screen: A Timeless Classic You Can Make Yourself!

 Creating the panels from scratch will be a lot like stretching a canvas – it will require special tools; a staple gun will be a big assist here in tacking down the edges of each side securely.
 To make the wood framework ideally you need pieces of wood that are about 1″ thick and 2″ wide.

-1. Since I’m giving you permission to “borrow” my idea here, if you want to follow in my footsteps with art canvases, now is the time to go to town with them and paint those suckers!
+1. Since I’m giving you permission to “borrow” my idea here, now is the time to go to town with them and paint those suckers!
 Go nuts – Since I love orange shades, that’s what I did with mine – I wanted them to look just like the two-panel sofa painting I used in my previous post: How To Hang a Canvas Without Nails.

 I worked on the floor; you’ll need a flat surface, or use a couple of workhorses, to make sure your panels are going to be even with each other.
 You will be attaching door hinges from panel to panel.
 The hinges also need to be on the inside/back of the frames.